 Singapore has countless opportunities for those wishing to intern abroad.
 With its roaring economy, you are sure to find the right opportunity, anywhere from the ever-growing tourism sector, high-tech electronics, and biomedical sciences to the financial industry.
 For more information check the Go Overseas internships in Singapore page.

 Studying in Singapore is a little bit easier for any English-speaking students since English is one of the official languages of the state city.
 On top of that Singapore offers one of the top 50 Universities in the world, therefore making studying abroad that bit more appealing.

-Singapore being one of the most developed Asian countries still has the needs for volunteers, there are specific sectors needing your help, including wildlife conservation, working with elderly and mentoring children and teenagers.
+Singapore is one of the most developed Asian countries that still have a strong demand for volunteers, there are specific sectors needing your help, including wildlife conservation, working with the elderly, and mentoring children and teenagers.

 Must-Dos on Your Gap Year in Singapore

 No matter what type of gap year program you choose to do while in Singapore, there are some experiences that you can only have while there –- and you should add them to your must-do list!
 Even if some are way outside your comfort zone, isn't the point of taking a gap year to push yourself?

 - Gardens by the Bay: These huge man-made trees (pictured above) are one of Singapore's most famous sights and you can walk on elevated paths between the trees.

 - Singapore Flyer: The highest in the world, observation wheel standing at 165m

 - Clarke Quay: This is where the Singapore nightlife happens, walk around, have